MATTHEW KALLIMAN'S WEBSITE

 The Ten Commandments are to be written on our hearts and in our minds today (Hebrews 8:10; 10:16).
 The Sabbath remains holy time for man to draw near to God.
 Jesus taught His disciples how to observe the Sabbath properly, and set an example for them in doing so.
 There is even more instruction regarding how to keep the Sabbath in the New Testament than in the Old!

 God gave specific instructions to Israel regarding the Sabbath (Exodus 16:4-35; 31:12-17; Numbers 15:32-36).
-When Jesus said, "It is written, 'Man shall not live by bread alone, but by every word that proceeds from the mouth of God' " (Matthew 4:4; Luke 4:4), He was quoting an Old Testament Scripture which described how God had given Israel manna six-days-a-week, for forty years, in order to teach them to observe the seventh-day Sabbath (Deuteronomy 8:2-3).
+When Jesus said, "It is written, 'Man shall not live by bread alone, but by every word that proceeds from the mouth of God' " (Matthew 4:4; Luke 4:4), He was quoting an Old Testament Scripture which meant that God gave Israel manna six-days-a-week, for forty years, in order to teach them to observe the seventh-day Sabbath (Deuteronomy 8:2-3; Exodus 16:4-35; Joshua 5:12).
 God's dealings with Israel on their journey to the Promised Land are examples for our admonition today (I Corinthians 10:1-13; Hebrews 3:7-4:11; Jude 5; Romans 15:4).
 The Third Millennial Day

 Only God can decide what sin is (James 4:12).
 He compels man to choose whether to sin.
 The First Millennial Day.